nchaikh/telegram-finance-bot/README.md

   - Expenses: "50 euros for dinner at a restaurant in cash", "Paid 1000 pesos for rent in 12 installments with Visa credit card"
   - Income: "Received 5000 salary from work in bank account", "Got 50 from freelance project in cash"
   - Transfers: "Transferred 2000 from savings to checking account"
+  - Investments: "Bought 10 shares of AAPL at $150 each in Broker account", "Invested 1000 in bonds at $1000 total in Investment account"

 - **Interactive Confirmations**:
   After processing your message, the bot will show a confirmation with three options: